peter-herman/GE-Gravity/Presentations/Programming-Meetings/Week-1/Source.md

 - That's all objects are in context: boxes that hold values.
 - The difference between objects and arrays--both of which can hold integers--is that the object gives us more __context__ about the stored value.
 ---
-# Programming with Data: Classes in F#
+# Programming with Data: Classes in FSharp
 ```f#
 /// <summary>
 /// Represents an example.